When David Attenborough went scuba diving on the Great Barrier Reef for the first time, he was ecstatic about it:

 From all my travels, the first time I put on scuba gear and dived on the coral reef is the moment I remember most vividly.
 Suddenly, this amazing world with a thousand things you didn’t know existed is revealed right in front of you, all wonderful colours and shapes… great shoals of fish, the reef is as rich as it comes, as varied and as beautiful as it gets… just astounding and unforgettable beauty.

-Let’s imagine for a moment that we are one of these fish that he saw, say an Emperor Angelfish.
+Let’s imagine that we are one of these fish, maybe an Emperor Angelfish.

-You wake up one morning and you find yourself hungry, and so do all the other fish who are in competition with you.
-There’s no time to contemplate the colours and sights, you have to eat and grow big.
+You wake up in the morning, and you’re hungry.
+So do the other fish who are in competition with you.
+There’s no time to contemplate the wonderful colours, you have to eat and grow big.
 So you spend the morning foraging among the coral, with all of your attention on the task at hand.